georgecatalin/Qt-Cpp-GUI-Development-Intermediate/README.md

 https://www.udemy.com/course/qt-c-gui-development-intermediate/

-Here are some of things you'll get to master in the course :
+## Summary

-Event Programming in Qt
+* Event Programming in Qt

-Building Custom Widgets
+* Building Custom Widgets

-Painting and Drawing with Qt
+* Painting and Drawing with Qt

-Drag and Drop in Qt Widgets
+* Drag and Drop in Qt Widgets

-Advanced Features in Qt Model View Programming
+* Advanced Features in Qt Model View Programming

-Graphics View Framework
+* Graphics View Framework

-Copy, Cut and Paste Features in GUI applications
+* Copy, Cut and Paste Features in GUI applications

-Building Resizable Graphics Items
+* Building Resizable Graphics Items

-Saving and Loading Documents in your Qt applications
+* Saving and Loading Documents in your Qt applications

-Undo Redo
+* Undo Redo

-Building read only and editable tree models from scratch
+* Building read only and editable tree models from scratch

-Supporting multiple languages in your Qt C++ GUI applications
+* Supporting multiple languages in your Qt C++ GUI applications

-Deploying your Qt applications on Windows, Mac and Linux and way way more...
+* Deploying your Qt applications on Windows, Mac and Linux